KlazikCZ/SignificantDigitsPrint/README.md

 The books were not yet printed and proof read.
 There may be formatting mistakes.

 # Contributing
-If you find any formatting mistake, please contact me or open an Issue.
+If you find any formatting mistake, please contact me on [Reddit](https://www.reddit.com/user/KlazikCZ) or open an Issue.
 I will try to fix the mistake as soon as possible.

 # Printing
 The files supplied are ready-to-print using [Lulu.com](https://www.lulu.com/).
 After I receive my copies, I will add photos of the finished product here.